 Borrego Palm Canyon is a 2.8 mile loop trail located near Borrego Springs, California that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from October until May.
+The trail offers a number of activity options and is best used from October until May.
 Horses are also able to use this trail.

 See a real desert oasis as you clamber through a slot canyon in Anza-Borrego Desert State Wilderness Borrego Palm Canyon is the most popular trail in California's largest state park.
 It leads to the third-largest palm oasis in California, which was the first site sought for a desert state park back in the 1920s.
 It's a beautiful, well-watered oasis, tucked away in a rocky V-shaped gorge.
 If you're lucky, you may glimpse a bighorn sheep, in a canyon vegetated by California's only native species of palm.
 The park receives many visitors due to its proximity to the metropolises of Southern California, and the trail is relatively easy to access and hike (three miles round trip with 600' elevation gain).
 The trail visits the first palm grove and a waterfall.
 A longer option takes you exploring farther up-canyon.
 During the spring wildflower season, this trail is not the place to "get away from it all."
 However, the hike is rewarding in may ways: child-friendly, a multitude of waypoints through which to explore the natural history, and minimal effort for outstanding natural values.